ztyyLV/web-twain-docs/indepth/faqs/develop/how-to-uninstall-dynamic-web-twain.md

 # Develop

-## How To Uninstall Dynamic Web TWAIN?
+## How to uninstall Dynamic Web TWAIN?

 ### On Windows